TomatenKuchenDEV/docs/docs/customroles.md

 ---
 title: Customroles
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
-Customroles allow users to created their own customized role on the server.
+description: Customroles allow users to created their own customized role on the server.
 image: /img/customrole_info.png
 ---